dharo/CarND-LaneLines-P1/README.md

 by keeping a running average of drawn Hough lines from the previous frame and included into the calculation of the current frame's Hough lines.

+---

+### Pipeline tested with night driving

+Values for tuning image algorithms were left unchaged.

+![night]